 6 large eggs

-1/2 cup of caster sugar (original recipe calls for 1 cup but I figured since I’m using kaya as the filling, I’d make the cake less sweet)
+1/2 cup of caster sugar (original recipe calls for 1 cup but I figured since I’m using kaya as the filling, I’d make the cake less sweet)11/2 cups of all purpose flour (sifted)

 8 pandan leaves + 4 tablespoons of water blended together and strained to get the juice OR you can use